capy-language/capy/README.md

 core :: mod "core";
 ```

-The modules directory can be changed via the `--mod-dir` flag, and if it lacks a "core" subfolder one will automatically be downloaded from this repository.
+The modules directory can be changed via the `--mod-dir` flag, and if it lacks a "core" subfolder one will automatically be downloaded [from this repository](./core/).

-The [`examples`](./examples/) folder contains a lot more, and you can read some of them to get a better idea of what the language looks like in practice.
+The [`examples`](./examples/) folder contains a lot more, and it gives a much better idea of what the language looks like in practice.

 ## Limitations